codeforanchorage/courtbot-admin/README.md

 # admin-interface

-> Interface for courtbot app admin and logging
+Interface for courtbot app admin and logging.

+### Configuration
+The only configuration requred is the URL of the admin API set with `API_URL` in `config.js`.
+This should point to the courtbot admin api root.

 ## Build Setup